 - We host timely topic discussion panels, offering differing perspectives and points of view from those with knowledge about or experience with the topic.

 Would you like to learn more about the newly formed Social Justice Committee?
-Email our co-chairs, Char Friedenheim and Craig Schulz at firstname.lastname@example.org.
+Email our co-chairs, Craig Schula, Char Friedenheim and Noah Fisher at [email protected].
 We welcome new members to join the committee at any time - all ages welcome!

 Resources, Articles and Information: